monk-io/docs/docs/monk-in-10.md

 :::

-## Deploying a Template
+## Deploying a Kit
 Now that we have a working cluster, it's high time to run something on it.

 Use the following command to see what's immediately available:

     monk list

-Then just pick one of those templates, or just try with `mongodb/latest`:
+Then just pick one of those Kits, or just try with `mongodb/latest`:

     monk run -t <your-cluster-tag> mongodb/latest